White House Rips Impeachment Witness for Mocking Barron Trump

-The White House on Wednesday criticized a Democrat impeachment witness for making fun of President Donald Trump’s teenage son Barron Trump during the impeachment hearing.
+First Lady Melania Trump criticized a Democrat impeachment witness for making fun of her teenage son Barron Trump’s name during the impeachment hearing.

+“A minor child deserves privacy and should be kept out of politics.
+Pamela Karlan, you should be ashamed of your very angry and obviously biased public pandering, and using a child to do it,” the first lady wrote on Twitter.

+A minor child deserves privacy and should be kept out of politics.
+Pamela Karlan, you should be ashamed of your very angry and obviously biased public pandering, and using a child to do it.

+During the impeachment hearings, Stanford Law Professor and Appellate Attorney Pamela Karlan used Trump’s son Barron as an example of why President Trump could not use his power to bestow titles of nobility, unlike a king.

+“So while the president can name his son Barron, he can’t make him a baron,” Kaplan said in response to a question from Rep. Shelia Jackson Lee during the hearing.

+Earlier in the afternoon, White House Press Secretary Stephanie Grisham also voiced her disgust.

-“Classless move by a Democratic ‘witness,’ White House Press Secretary Stephanie Grisham said on Twitter.
+“Classless move by a Democratic ‘witness,'” Grisham wrote on Twitter.
 “Professor Karlan uses a teenage boy who has nothing to do with this joke of a hearing (and deserves privacy) as a punchline.”

-Stanford Law Professor and Appellate Attorney Pamela Karlan used Trump’s son Barron as an example of why President Trump could not use his power to bestow titles of nobility, unlike a king.

-“So while the president can name his son Barron, he can’t make him a baron,” Kaplan said in response to a question from Rep. Shelia Jackson Lee during the hearing.

-Democrats in the impeachment hearing laughed at the comparison, despite Kaplan making fun of Barron Trump’s name.
+Democrats in the impeachment hearing laughed at the comparison, despite Kaplan clearly making fun of Barron Trump’s name.

 Grisham condemned all of the Democrats in the room for laughing.